Jalyn-Merritt/CS4773-HW4/README.md

   - Modification Date: A date (including time) automatically set by your program every time the model data changes.
 The format is yyyy-mm-dd hh:mm:ss (hh is military/24 hr. time format).
 The default is the date when the object is created.

 # Misc.
 This program is a Maven Java project, the zip file 'hw4.zip' within the repository will contain the pom.xml file, UML diagram, and source code for the program.
+Additionally, the most recent version of JavaFX should be used to interact with this project.